jfarrimo/frycook/docs/source/instructions.rst

 read in from a set of files into a single dictionary that is passed around to the parts of the frycook framework.
-The environment dictionary contains all the metadata about the computers and the environment they live in that frycooker, the recipes, and the cookbooks need to function.
+The environment dictionary contains all the metadata about the computers and the environment they live in that frycooker.py, the recipes, and the cookbooks need to function.
 Most of its data is directly relevant to specific recipes and is filled in depending on the recipes' needs.
 It's a dictionary with three main sections that should always be there:

 ``"users"``: a list of the users that recipes could reference, with such things as public ssh keys

 ``"computers"``: a list of computers in the system, with such things as ip addresses

 ``"groups"``: groups of computers that will be addressed as a unit

-Just like for the settings dictionary, any key containing ``"dir"`` or ``"path"`` and including a tilde ``~`` in the value will have the tilde replaced with the home directory of the user running frycooker.
+Just like for the settings dictionary, any key containing ``"dir"`` or ``"path"`` and including a tilde ``~`` in the value will have the tilde replaced with the home directory of the user running frycooker.py.

 Each computer in the ``"computers"`` section is also expected to have a ``"components"`` section listing all the cookbooks and recipes that that computer uses.
-This is used by frycooker to easily apply all relevant cookbooks and recipes to computers.
+This is used by frycooker.py to easily apply all relevant cookbooks and recipes to computers.
 It's also a good way to keep track of what components make up that computer when it's fully functional.

 Each component in the list has a ``"type"`` key identifying if it's a cookbook or a recipe, and a ``"name"`` key identifying the name of the